carpentries-i18n/i18n/docs/updating.md

 Please test this on a fork on your user account before doing it on the organisation repository.

-### To update the GitHub pages lessons with Jekyll

-### Contributing to translation of an updated lesson with a new release of the main English lessons
+### To contribute to translation of an updated lesson with a new release of the main English lessons

 If there is an existing (complete) translation of the lesson in your language but there has a new release of the main English lessons, the new updated version